unilad homepage

 Advert

-Donald Trump thinks the DoorDash McDelivery stunt this week was ‘a little tacky’.
+Donald Trump has revealed that he thought the DoorDash McDelivery stunt this week was ‘a little tacky’.

-The president was recently filmed as part of a stunt at the White House for which he ordered McDonald's through DoorDash, and what happened next confused the internet.
+The president was recently filmed as part of a stunt at the White House in which he ordered McDonald's through DoorDash, and what happened next confused the internet.

-On Monday, Trump got two bags filled with fast-food and DoorDash said it was the first-ever delivery inside the Oval Office.
+On Monday (April 13), Trump got two bags filled with fast food and DoorDash said it was the first-ever delivery inside the Oval Office.

-The delivery driver, who was pictured wearing a ‘DoorDash Grandma’ shirt, was Sharon Simmons, who could be heard saying that the items in the familiar brown McDelivery bags were Trump’s ‘favorite’.
+The delivery driver, who was pictured wearing a ‘DoorDash Grandma’ shirt, was a woman called Sharon Simmons and could be heard saying that the items in the familiar brown McDelivery bags were Trump’s ‘favorite’.
 The White House later said the bags were filled with cheeseburgers and fries.

 Advert